 Polygender / Pangender

-Exhibiting characteristics of multiple genders, deliberately refuting the concept of only two genders
+A person who possesses multiple (typically more than three) gender identities, deliberately refuting the concept of only two genders.

-One definition of queer is abnormal or strange.
-Historically, queer has been used as an epithet/slur against people whose gender, gender expression and/or sexuality do not conform to dominant expectations.
-Some people have reclaimed the word queer and self identify in opposition to assimilation (adapted from “Queering the Field”).
+Some people in have reclaimed the word queer in opposition to assimilation (adapted from “Queering the Field”).
 For some, this reclamation is a celebration of not fitting into social norms.
 Not all people who identify as LGBTQIA+ use “queer” to describe themselves.
-The term is often considered hateful when used by those who do not identify as LGBTQIA+.

-The concept that affirmative action and similar color-conscious programs for redressing racial inequality are a form of anti-white racism.
-The concept is often associated with conservative social movements and the belief that social and economic gains by black people in the U.S. and elsewhere cause disadvantages for white people.
+This false concept is often associated with the belief that social and economic gains by people of color cause disadvantages for white people.

-Transitioning may include socially transitioning, such as going by certain pronouns or going by the Lived Name that affirms one’s gender identity.
-Transitioning may involve making changes to one’s physical appearance, such as wearing certain clothing, wearing one’s hair in a different style or length, or more complex changes such as medically transitioning through hormones or surgery.
-Transitioning can also involve changing legal documents to match one’s authentic sense of self.
+Transitioning may include socially transitioning, such as going by certain pronouns or changing their name.
+It may also involve making changes to physical appearance, expressed through clothing, hairstyle, or medical procedures like hormones or surgery.
+Transitioning can also involve changing legal documents to match one’s authentic identity.

 An outdated term that incorrectly classifies oppression against non-cis persons as an irrational fear.

 An umbrella term encompassing sexuality and gender in Indigenous Native American communities.
 Two Spirit people often serve integral and important roles in their communities, such as leaders and healers.
 It may refer to an embodiment of masculinity and femininity, but this is not the only significance of the term.